BHFock/git-cl/docs/design-notes.md

 Storing `cl.json` in `.git/` allows to move the repository around locally while keeping the changelists intact.
 This is helped by the fact that file paths are stored relative to the repository root in `cl.json`.
 While the paths shown in `cl.json` are relative to the git root directory, the paths shown by the `git cl st` output are relative to the current working directory which is expected for executing normal Git commands like `git add ../README.md`. `git cl` converts paths depending on the context in paths relative to the git root, relative to the current working directory and in absolute paths.
 All three representations are needed.

 `.git/cl.json`is not part of the git history.
-That keeps changelists conceptiually as a 'pre staging functionality' which is not mixed up with git's version control.
+That keeps changelists conceptually as a 'pre staging functionality' which is not mixed up with git's version control.

 Stash metadata is stored in .git/cl-stashes.json.
-This keeps the stashes separate from the namelist files and allowed an implementation of the more advanced `git cl stash` and `git cl unstash` without impacting the implementation of the basis functions.
+This keeps the stashes separate from the changelist files and allowed an implementation of the more advanced `git cl stash` and `git cl unstash` without impacting the implementation of the basic functions.

 #### Code Structure